cdobey/legitify/docs/functional-spec/Functional-Spec.md

 Stakeholders:

-**Individuals (students, professionals, job seekers):** Store and manage personal credentials.
+**Holders (holders, professionals, job seekers):** Store and manage personal credentials.

-**Organisations (educational institutions, employers, regulatory bodies):** Issue and verify credentials.
+**Organisations (educational institutions, verifiers, regulatory bodies):** Issue and verify credentials.

-**Verifiers (employers, academic institutions, government agencies):** Authenticate credentials securely and efficiently.
+**Verifiers (verifiers, academic institutions, government agencies):** Authenticate credentials securely and efficiently.

 ## Glossary

 **Blockchain**: A decentralised and distributed digital ledger that records transactions across many computers in a way that ensures the records are secure and tamper-proof.

-**Credential Issuance**: The process of generating and providing verified digital credentials to an individual or entity.
+**Credential Issuance**: The process of generating and providing verified digital credentials to an holder or entity.

 **Credential Verification**: The process of validating the authenticity of credentials against a trusted source, such as a blockchain.